Article

 • Rule-based

 Chatbots powered by artificial intelligence, namely natural language processing and machine learning, can literally read between the lines.
-They not only understand users’ queries but also give relevant responses based on the context analysis.
+They not only understand users' queries but also give appropriate responses based on the context analysis.

 What is thrilling about AI-driven chatbots that they: